-After the successive waves of conquest by the Muslims, the Islamic Empire’s borders at its height grew to encompass territories as far West as Spain and Portugal, to India and China in the East, and from central Asia in the North, to Arabia in the South.
-The levied taxes upon the conquered populations generated insurmountable revenue for the Islamic empire’s treasury.
+After successive waves of Muslim conquest, the Islamic Empire’s borders at its height encompassed territories as far West as Spain and Portugal, as far east as India and China, and from Central Asia in the north to Arabia in the South.
+The taxes levied on conquered populations generated immense revenue for the Islamic empire’s treasury.

-The Islamic Empire in the Middle East was in a strategic location that controlled most of the world’s important land and maritime trading routes, effectively facilitating intercontinental commerce.
-The Islamic Empire acted as a two-way channel streamlining goods and merchandise from India, China, Southeast Asia, and East Africa to Europe, and vice versa.
+The Islamic Empire in the Middle East was strategically located and controlled most of the world’s major land and maritime trading routes, thereby facilitating intercontinental commerce.
+The Islamic Empire served as a two-way channel, facilitating the flow of goods and merchandise from India, China, Southeast Asia, and East Africa to Europe, and vice versa.
 The favorable geographical position of the Islamic lands made the Islamic heartlands wealthy and prosperous, prompting the inundation of luxurious goods, spices, and textiles from Europe and the East into the hands of Muslim court elites and common citizens.

 Islamic cities like Alexandria, Gaza, Damascus, Baghdad, Rayy, Bukhara, Samarkand, Mecca, and Aden were prominent trade and port cities that coalesced along the Silk Road.
 The Arab and Muslim rulers established grandiose urban metropolises with proper urban planning, facilities, and amenities.
 One of the most vital establishments in any Islamic city at the center of economic life was the public market (Ara. souq, Per.
 Bazaar).